WJM96/TypedText.js/README.md

 ---
 TypedText.js is a JavaScript library to create dynamic text with a typing effect.

 Animated text elements will transition from the inner content to the content defined in a custom attribute.
-Animation delay and keystroke interval are customizable via attributes as well.
+Animation delay and keystroke interval are customizable via data attributes as well.

 It uses plain ES.